mattermost/mattermost-plugin-jira/README.md

 ![image](https://user-images.githubusercontent.com/13119842/59113377-dfe11e80-8912-11e9-8971-f869fa123366.png)

+Note
-Note that states and issue transitions are based on your Jira project workflow configuration.
+- States and issue transitions are based on your Jira project workflow configuration.
 If an invalid state is entered, an ephemeral message is returned mentioning that the state couldn't be found.
+- Partial Matches work.
+For example, typing `/jira transition EXT-20 in`  will transition to "In Progress".
+However, if there are states of "In Review, In Progress", the plugin bot will ask you to be more specific and display the partial matches.

+#### 1.2.4 Assign Jira issues

+Assign issues to other Jira users without the need to switch to your Jira project.
+To assign an issue, use the /jira assign <issue-key> <assignee>.

+For instance, `/jira assign EXT-20 john` transitions the issue key **EXT-20** to **John**.

+Note
+- Partial Matches work with Usernames and Firstname/Lastname

 ## 2. Configuration